 A flexible spending account (FSA) lets you set aside money, tax free, from your paycheck to cover medical bills that aren’t covered by health insurance.
 That includes:

-For 2017, how much of your salary could you contribute tax-free to a health FSA?
+For 2018, how much of your salary can you contribute tax-free to a health FSA?

 If you and your spouse both work, you can both have health FSAs.